Frollamma/fuzzyonet-implementation/README.md

 ## Run

-TODO: this python notebook is intended to be the main presentation of our work, but at the moment it's empty, read the
+TODO: this python notebook is intended to be the main presentation of our work, but at the moment it's empty, read the [current status of the work](/CONTRIBUTING.md).

 - Enter the python virtual environment
 - Run